Furze Platt railway station: History

 The single platform station has basic facilities including a waiting shelter, a customer help point, and a ticket office is open weekdays from 6:45 to 11:30.
 The station is next to a level crossing on Harrow Lane, Maidenhead.

+Services

+All services at Furze Platt are operated by Great Western Railway.

+The typical off-peak service is one train per hour between Maidenhead and Marlow.
+During the peak hours, the service is increased to two trains per hour in each direction and northbound trains runs to and from Bourne End only, connecting with a half-hourly shuttle service between Bourne End and Marlow.